Sustaining Democracy Amid Cultural Pluralism: Mordecai Kaplan’s Vision

 What does it take to sustain a democratic polity?
 This question has taken on great urgency as many Americans have come to fear that the basic institutions and norms of democracy are under threat in their country, but it is a question that arises time and again in moments of crisis within American history.
 One aspect of this question is to what extent democracy can be sustained with such racially, culturally and religiously diverse a population.
 This is not the first moment in American history that has seen an outburst of nativism and chauvinism that seeks to roll back and suppress the increasing diversity of American life.
 Such efforts are often stated as attempts to restore American democracy, suggesting that democracy requires a high level of cultural homogeneity.
 At best, this conception of democracy insists that so-called “tribal” differences must be set aside, de-emphasized.

-Against this narrow conception, there have those who champion a more pluralistic vision of democracy.
+Against this narrow conception, there have been those who champion a more pluralistic vision of democracy.
 One such champion was Mordecai Kaplan.
 In developing his program for American Jewish life, Kaplan also articulated a conception of democracy that could fully incorporate the importance of respecting and promoting the distinctiveness of national and cultural groups.
 What this element of Kaplan’s work shows, I think, is he was not just arguing for Jews and Judaism to accommodate democracy.
 He was arguing that for America to be truly democratic, it had to fully embrace cultural and religious differences of various kinds, Jews and Judaism included.
 Indeed, he thought that genuine democracy could only be achieved if any and all national-cultural groups could be given the chance to flourish and maintain their distinctiveness.
 In this essay, I will focus on three key points that emerge in Kaplan’s conception of democracy: 1) the importance of a democracy as an ethos, and not just a political system; 2) the importance of national cultures as sources for spiritual nourishment; and 3) democracy is inimical to all forms of national chauvinism.
 At a time when hyper-nationalism, chauvinism and fascism represent major threats to the health of democracy, Kaplan’s pluralistic conception of democracy offers us a compelling vision for sustaining democracy as a political system and as a way of life.

 Kaplan’s reflections on democracy emerge in the context of his broader project devoted to the question of how Jews could maintain Jewish distinctiveness within the context of a democratic society, such as the United States, that instilled (albeit imperfectly) an egalitarian ethos in its citizens.
 Seen from this perspective, Kaplan’s program of democratizing Jewish institutions and Jewish theology might appear to be a form of accommodationism, meaning an insistence that Judaism needed to adjust new social and political conditions to ensure its survival.
 While there is some element of accommodationism in his thought, this framing fails to appreciate Kaplan’s commitment to democracy as an intrinsically good way of life.
 Kaplan believed that in its fullest sense, democracy — both as a political system and as a moral ethos — promoted the well-being and actualization (what he terms “salvation”) of every member of any society.
 Thus, Kaplan’s project of interpreting Judaism in a democratic key was a moral and theological necessity, not just a socio-political one.